The Complete Works of William Hazlitt, Volume 6J.M. Dent, 1931 |

 Page 222

 ... hath the true perfection .
 I'm so light At any mischief : there's no villainy But is in tune , methinks , Fire .
 A tune ! ' Tis to the tune of damnation then .
-I warrant song hath a villainous burthen .
-Hec . you that Come , my sweet ...
+I warrant you that song hath a villainous burthen .
+Hec .
+Come , my sweet ...

 ... hath the true perfection .
 I'm so light At any mischief : there's no villainy But is in tune , methinks , Fire .
 A tune ! ' Tis to the tune of damnation then .
-I warrant song hath a villainous burthen .
-Hec . you that Come , my sweet ...
+I warrant you that song hath a villainous burthen .
+Hec .
+Come , my sweet ...

 Page 325